Southwest Airlines Credit Cards

 The approximate value of Southwest points is 1.5 cents per point.
 Unlike most other frequent flyer programs, Southwest calculates the required number of miles based on the cash ticket price, rather than having fixed award prices based on your destination.
 The points required for your fare is calculated based on the "base" price of the ticket.
 But because the award ticket actually covers most of the taxes and fees, and not just the base fare, the value per point is actually a bit higher than the amount used to calculate the required number of points.
 For a typical fare, you can expect to get about 1.5 cents per point, but it is slightly higher for inexpensive tickets and slightly lower for more expensive tickets.
 Get the Most From Southwest Rapid Rewards.

-- It is worth signing up for a personal version of this card, just to collect the signup bonus.
-The normal 40,000 point signup offer is valued at $600 (at 1.5 cents per point).
+- It is worth signing up for a personal version of this card just to collect the signup bonus.
+The typical signup bonus is 40,000 Southwest points, valued at $600 (at 1.5 cents per point).
 After subtracting the annual fee and the opportunity cost of using the card for $2,000 of spending, the calculated net value for the initial year is $560 (28 cents per dollar spent).
 How Much are Points Worth?.

-- You CAN'T earn the signup bonus from multiple "personal" versions of the Card.
-You have to choose either the Plus, Premier, or Priority version.
-You can only eligible for the signup bonus from one of these cards, if you haven't earned one from the other cards, in the last two years.
+- You CAN'T earn the signup bonus from multiple "personal" versions of the card.
+You need to choose either the Plus, Premier, or Priority version.
+And you are only eligible for the signup bonus if you haven't earned one from the other cards in the last two years.
 You can, however, receive the signup bonuses on both versions of the business card.

-- The business premier version has a normal signup bonus of 60,000 points, with a $3,000 initial spending requirement.
+- The business premier version has a typical signup bonus of 60,000 points, with a $3,000 initial spending requirement.
 That works out to a net value of $770 (26 cents per dollar spent).

 - The business performance version has an even higher signup bonus of 70,000 points, with a $5,000 initial spending requirement.